Terence Yung

-Terence Yung (born Hong Kong, China) is a classical pianist.
+Ho Ka Terence Yung (容何家; born Hong Kong, China) is a classical pianist, international arbitrator, author of the legal blog The Yung Conspiracy, and host of the classical music podcast Really Good Piano Playing with Terence Yung.

 Education

 At the age of five, Yung was found playing melodies by ear.
 Yung, who grew up in the United States, studied privately with Eleanor Sokoloff of the Curtis Institute of Music.
-He later trained at the Juilliard School pre-college program in New York City, where he was a scholarship student of Frank Lévy.
-He continued his studies with Abbey Simon at the University of Houston in Texas on a music scholarship and Pell grant.
+He later trained at the Juilliard School pre-college program in New York City, where he was a scholarship student of Frank Lévy and Martin Canin (the teaching assistant of the eminent pedagogue Rosina Lhévinne who taught Van Cliburn and John Williams).
+He continued his studies with Abbey Simon (who himself was a pupil of Josef Hofmann) at the University of Houston in Texas on a music scholarship and Pell grant.
 While at the university, he taught students from families of extreme poverty at the Yellowstone Academy in the Third Ward part of Houston as part of its urban outreach initiatives.
-He graduated in 2012 with a Bachelor of Arts from the Department of English and a Bachelor of Music from the Moores School of Music, taking summer courses at the neighboring Houston Community College.
-He also took lessons with Garrick Ohlsson and Philippe Entremont.
+Yung excelled academically, winning prizes for English essays on the subjects of H. Rider Haggard and Bram Stoker.
+He graduated in 2012 with a Bachelor of Arts from the Department of English and a Bachelor of Music from the Moores School of Music, obtaining summa cum laude honors in both degrees.
+Upon graduation, he was inducted into the Sigma Tau Delta and Phi Kappa Phi honor societies.
+He also holds the prestigious Diplôme from the Académie internationale d'été de Nice in France, where he studied with Michel Béroff and Philippe Entremont.
+Additionally, he took lessons (informally) with Lang Lang, Susan Starr, Garrick Ohlsson, and Horacio Gutierrez.

-Upon graduation from college, he worked as a translator and for a law firm in the Philadelphia metro area.
-Yung attended the University of Texas School of Law in Austin, Texas.